Plain English Breakdown

 What This Bill Does

-- Requires the board to conduct an election to retain or recertify a union as the bargaining representative of public employees in a unit.
+- Requires the board to conduct an election to retain or recertify a union as the bargaining representative of public employees in a unit before the expiration of the unit's agreement.

 - Requires public employers to provide a list of employees in the bargaining unit within ten days after receiving notice from the board.

-- Allows residents to petition the court if an employer fails to submit this employee list.
+- Allows residents to petition the court if an employer fails to submit this employee list, and the court can compel compliance.

 Who It Names or Affects